US executes first woman on federal death row in nearly 70 years

 Photograph provided by the Wyandotte County Sheriff’s Department shows Lisa Montgomery in a booking photograph released in December 2004.
 Photograph: Wyandotte County Sheriff’s Department/AFP via Getty Images

-The Trump administration early Wednesday morning executed Lisa M. Montgomery, the only woman on federal death row whose death marked the first federal execution of a woman in nearly 70 years.
+The Trump administration has executed Lisa Montgomery, the only woman on US federal death row, in the first federal execution of a woman in nearly 70 years.

 Montgomery (52) was sentenced to death for murdering a pregnant woman in 2004 and abducting the unborn child, whom she claimed as her own.